vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 #.
 DDlog program handle.
 #.
 Table ID of the target relation.
 #.
 A callback function that will be invoked for records returned by the :code:`ddlog_dump_table()`.
 We are going to discuss this function in more details further in the text.
 #.
-A pointer, which will be passed as an argument to each invokation of the callback function.
+A pointer, which will be passed as an argument to each invocation of the callback function.
 In our case, we don't need any so we set it to :code:`NULL`.

 .. code-block:: c